You won’t find a better phone for £469.

 The launch of the 5T in late 2017 appeared to be OnePlus’ quick response to the trend of the time, which was reducing the bezel and stretching out the display.
 With the OnePlus 6, the company jumps on another trend: the screen ‘notch’.

-The small cut-out at the top of the 6.3-inch display is fine, but I still can’t really understand the reason it’s here.
-There isn’t anything special going on inside the notch – just a regular 16-megapixel sensor, speaker and LED – and it simply feels like a device trying to imitate the iPhone X. It’s likely that most flagship phones in 2018 will sport a notch, but I still don’t really know why.
+The cut-out at the top of the 6.3-inch display is fine but I still can’t really understand the reason it’s here.
+There isn’t anything special going on inside the notch – just a regular 16-megapixel sensor, speaker and LED – and it simply feels like a device trying to imitate the iPhone X. Since the 6 launched it seems that most phones have tried integrating a notch into their designs, but I still don’t really know why.

 At least the notch doesn’t really interrupt anything when you’re using the phone.
 Apps either blank it out completely or comfortably deal with it by altering the UI, while further support and tweaks will come in Android P.

-Thankfully, the display itself is excellent, and if you really despise the notch then there’s a software update that will enable you to cover it up.
-The 2280 x 1080 (FHD+) OLED panel is bright, sharp and very colourful, with great viewing angles.
+Thankfully, the display itself is excellent and if you really despise the notch then there’s a software-based option that will let you cover it up.
+The 2280 x 1080 (FHD+) OLED panel is bright, sharp and very colourful with great viewing angles.
 It doesn’t seem to suffer that much with the usual shift to yellow tint that’s ruined many OLED displays over the past year either.